Find your nursing pillow from these nine top-rated supports for breastfeeding moms

 Which is the best nursing pillow to buy?

-Our Consumer Editor agrees that overall, the Chicco Boppy Pregnancy and Baby Nursing Pillow is the best nursing pillow you can buy in 2023, coming in at just under £40.
-It's a great price, has been recognised in the industry as an award winner and comes highly-rated by customers too.
-Additional benefits include it's versatility - working for both breastfeeding and bottle-feeding.
+Overall, the Chicco Boppy Pregnancy and Baby Nursing Pillow is the best nursing pillow you can buy in 2024, coming in at just under £40.
+It's a great price, has been recognised in the industry as an award winner and comes highly-rated by shoppers too.
+It's impresively versatile for such an affordable ursing pillow since it works well for both breastfeeding and bottle-feeding.
 The pillow and cover are also machine washable, making it a fuss-free option to clean.

-If you're happy to spend more than £40, the My Brest Friend Deluxe nursing pillow is our recommendation for the best nursing pillow in the premium price category.
+On the other hand, if you're happy to spend more than £40, the My Brest Friend Deluxe nursing pillow is our recommendation for the best nursing pillow in the higher price category but note hat it's a significant outlay at more than £100.

-And if you're keen to find a more affordable option that still boasts excellent functionality, we'd pick the Widgey Feeding Nursing & Pregnancy Pillow.
+And if you're keen to find a more affordable option that still boasts excellent functionality, we'd pick the Widgey Feeding Nursing & Pregnancy Pillow as the best budget buy.

 1. Chicco Boppy Pregnancy and Baby Nursing Pillow